 What are the main differences between GDPR and the Data Protection Act?

-With the new General Data Protection Regulation coming into effect in May 2018, it has never been more important for businesses to recognise how it differs from the existing Data Protection Act, and what steps they need to take to prepare.
+The new General Data Protection Regulation came into effect in May 2018, it has never been more important for businesses to recognise how it differs from the existing Data Protection Act, and what steps they need to take to prepare.

-The clock is ticking ahead of the imminent introduction of the Europe-wide General Data Protection Regulation (GDPR), which will usher in a new era of enhanced data protection standards when it comes into effect in May 2018.
+The introduction of the Europe-wide General Data Protection Regulation (GDPR), which ushered in a new era of enhanced data protection standards when it came into effect in May 2018.

 The introduction of GDPR represents the most significant shift in data security standards for several decades, and yet many businesses across the country remain largely unaware of its implications, and how the new rules will differ from the existing UK Data Protection Act.

 Although many of the underlying principles remain the same, the fact remains that GDPR's scope is far more comprehensive and wide-reaching, meaning businesses will need to amend their data protection policies accordingly - or potentially face serious consequences.

 On a basic level, the GDPR is designed as a direct replacement for the Data Protection Act, which was introduced in 1995 as a UK equivalent to the EU's 1995 Data Protection Directive.

 Affecting all UK companies that collect or process personal information on EU citizens, the new laws are intended to help protect the privacy and rights of individual consumers, giving data subjects more clearly delineated rights regarding what data is held about them, how it can be used, and when it should be deleted.